Edge-On: Description

+Reviewer Stephan Wieck spoke positively about scenarios No. 1 and 3, stating that "Safety Violation" had the best plot.
+He felt scenarios No. 2 and 4 may have been insufficiently developed.

 The book also includes guidelines showing how to link the scenarios to one another.

 Publication history

 ICE first published Cyberspace in 1989.
 The game's first supplement, Edge-On, subtitled Cyberventure Mission File #1, was published the following year, a 48-page softcover book written by Terry Amthor, with interior art by Kevin Barrett, Angela Bostick, Dell Harris, Rick Lowry, and Chuck Muchowa, and cover art by Janet Aulisio-Dannheiser.

+Reception

+Stephan Wieck reviewed the product in the June–July 1990 issue of White Wolf.
+He rated it at 3 of 5 points, stating that there was "some good stuff" but "requires additional work".